-Westdale Heights Elementary School evacuated due to transformer catching fire
+Students at Westdale Heights Elementary return to class after brief evacuation due to transformer fire

 The building was quickly evacuated and Stubbs confirms that all students have been accounted for and reported safe.

-The malfunctioning transformer was extinguished and as of 9:21 a.m., school officials are awaiting Entergy’s arrival.
+The malfunctioning transformer was extinguished and as of 9:09 a.m. officials say all students have been returned to their classrooms and the school day has resumed.

+Stubbs adds that all school buildings have maintained power and Entergy will return to the site to carry out repairs on the transformer after the school day is over and all students and staff have left for the day.

 More News